 Owners who are carrying out first-time crossover installations may be eligible for a subsidy.
-Applicants must advise the City on their crossover application form, that they will apply for a subsidy.
+Crossover installations must have prior approval by the City.

 Once the works have been completed, please complete a crossover subsidy application form.